wurstscript/WurstScript/manual.md

 Global (local) variables can be declared anywhere in a package (function).
 A constant value may be declared using the _let_ keyword.
 Variables are declared by using the _var_ keyword or writing the type of the variable before its name.
+Remember that functionnames have to start with a lowercase letter.

 	// declaring a constant - the type is inferred from the initial expression let x = 5